MitulMistry/sketchbook/NOTES.md

 **To Do:**
-!-add angular route authentication for editArtist and editSketch !-recheck authentications
+!-recheck authorizations
--CSRF works with angular_rails_csrf gem, but if you logout then try to register again, you get an authenticity token error - could do a hard refresh on logout as a workaround
+-CSRF works with angular_rails_csrf gem, but if you logout then try to register again, you get an authenticity token error - doing a hard refresh on logout as a workaround
 -css/less overriding for navbar
 -devise user updating - change password / delete user -sketch creation - tag_ids not being sent in proper format from SketchesService, temporarily fixed with back end sketches_controller check_tag_ids method
--profile route in app.js
+-profile page goes blank with a hard reload
--401 error from NavController Auth.currentUser() promise if not logged in, but doesn't cause a problem
+-some pages don't properly refresh on a hard reload -401 error from NavController Auth.currentUser() promise if not logged in, but doesn't cause a problem -displaying errors doesn't always work

 Done:
 -edit/delete for images